dwp/govuk-casa/docs/guides/3-plan.md

 ## Route conditions

 You can attach conditions to routes that control how the user traverses through them.
-By default, there are conditions attached to each route that will prevent them being traversed unless the "source" waypoint satisfies these conditions:
+By default, there are conditions attached to each route that will prevent them being traversed unless the following are satisifed:

-* The waypoint has been successfully validated (i.e. validation has been executed, and no errors found)
+* The "source" waypoint has been successfully validated (i.e. validation has been executed, and no errors found)

 However, you can override this behaviour with your own conditional functions, which must match the following signature: